Arctic voyage finds global warming impact on ice, animals

 If parts of the planet are becoming like a furnace because of global warming, then the Arctic is best described as the world's air-conditioning unit.
 The frozen north plays a crucial role in cooling the rest of the planet while reflecting some of the sun's heat back into space.

+Scientists say sea ice will largely vanish from the Arctic during the summer within the coming decades.
+Experts predict that the impact of the melting ice will be felt across the northern hemisphere as far as Florida or France.

-"Things are changing in the Arctic, and that is changing things everywhere else," said David 'Duke' Snider, the seasoned mariner responsible for navigating the Finnish icebreaker MSV Nordica through the Northwest Passage last month.
+"Things are changing in the Arctic, and that is changing things everywhere else," said David 'Duke' Snider, the seasoned mariner responsible for navigating the Finnish icebreaker MSV Nordica.

 Researchers on the trip sought a first-hand view of the effects of global warming already seen from space.
-Even the dates of the journey were a clue: The ship departed Vancouver in early July and arrived in Nuuk, Greenland on July 29th, the earliest transit ever of a region that isn't usually navigable until later in the year.
+The ship departed Vancouver in early July and arrived in Nuuk, Greenland on July 29th, the earliest transit ever of a region that isn't usually navigable until later in the year because of ice.

-As it made its way through the North Pacific — passing Chinese cargo ships, Alaskan fishing boats and the occasional far-off whale — members of the expedition soaked up the sun in anticipation of freezing weeks to come.

 Twelve days after the ship had left Vancouver, the ice appeared out of nowhere.